48 Hours – A City of London Thriller by J. Jackson Bentley (2011)

 But when they discovered that an accountant and a former college prefect died, and their deaths were related to the blackmail, Josh and Dee started hunting.

 Okay, so the perp belongs to the high and mighty group in society (Warning: Spoiler Alert!) and apprehending him may have serious implications in the British government.
-But there’s the so-called poetic justice which we saw at the end (and which saves this novel).
+But there’s the so-called poetic justice which we saw at the end (and which saves this novel for me).